cheredia19/my-journey-datahub-cloud/README.md

 When Rufus contacted me, I was honored but also intrigued.
 Then came the interview, and I learned about the DataHub platform.
 What I understood (at the time) was that a lot of the things I do with data could have been done within DataHub.

 But then I discovered, with practice, that it wasn't as automatic a process as I initially thought.
-I still had to process data sets outside of the platform.
+I still had to clean and analyze datasets outside of the platform.
 So, I still relied on Excel/Google Spreadsheets and, if necessary, Python or R.

 Then, something became a frustrating topic in my particular learning curve.
-My charts didn't show on the DataHub platform, even though I was doing everything right.
+My charts weren't shown on the DataHub platform, even though I was doing everything right.
 It took around two weeks and a couple of video calls with a DataHub developer to figure it out.

 Since then, my journey with DataHub has been *easy peasy*.

 I've done journalistic articles focused on several topics, such as [the 50 most followed YouTube channels](https://datahub.io/@cheredia19/50-yt-channels-most-subscribers), the [100 worst movies according to Rotten Tomatoes](https://datahub.io/@cheredia19/100-worst-movies-all-time-by-rt), [data analysis of the Paris Olympic Games](https://datahub.io/@cheredia19/paris-2024-osg-athletes), or [the state of press freedom in the world by 2024](https://datahub.io/@cheredia19/press-freedom-2024), among others.

-I hope to keep having the opportunity to publish many more things on DataHub since it's a platform I enjoy using.
+I hope to keep having the opportunity to publish many more things on DataHub since it's a platform I really enjoy using.

 Two things I find great about DataHub, and I always like to emphasize, are the ease of use and version control through GitHub.

-It is as easy as uploading all the datasets you need to a previously defined GitHub repository.
+It's as easy as uploading all the datasets you need to a previously defined GitHub repository.
 In the same repository, there will be a README.md file in which you will be able to write the data story and put the components (charts) that will help illustrate your work, using markdown language.

 The graphics can be found on the [PortalJS components guide website](https://storybook.portaljs.org/?path=/docs/components-introduction--docs).
 The available charts are: